Milkshiift/GoofCord/README.md

 To open GoofCord settings, look for the topmost button.
 To explore the enchanting world of plugins and themes, head over to the Vencord category within your Discord settings.
 Have fun!

-For the brave souls who want to compile it themselves, here's how:
+And if you want to compile it yourself, here's how:
 1. Install [Node.js](https://nodejs.dev) and [pnpm](https://pnpm.io/installation#using-npm)
 2. Grab the source code from the latest release.
 Getting it from the main branch is not recommended for stable experience.
 3. Open the command line in the directory of the source code